wp-plugins/master-slider/README.txt

 == Changelog ==

+= Version 1.0.7 / (19.07.2014) =
+* [New Feature]: New option added to global setting that let you load plugins's scripts on all pages.
+			   ( Useful when loading slider via Ajax )
+* An issue with text editor fixed

 = Version 1.0.6 / (17.07.2014) =
-* Introduction video added
+* [New]: Introduction video added

 = Version 1.0.5 / (15.07.2014) =
-* An issue with uninstalling the plugin fixed
+* [Fix]: An issue with uninstalling the plugin fixed

 = Version 1.0.1 / (12.07.2014) =
 * initial release